KYURYOSEN!

 Departs Yokosuka in convoy No. 3613B also consisting of auxiliary transport SANSEI MARU, escorted by torpedo boat HIYODORI.

-Auxiliary subchaser KYO MARU No. 8 meets up with convoy.
+Auxiliary subchaser KYO MARU No. 8 departs Saipan to meet up with and escort the convoy.

 22 June 1943: